Skip to main content

 James IV Professor Lecture

-Chairs Claire McNaught, Royal College of Surgeons of Edinburgh and Harrogate)
+Chair Clare McNaught, President-Elect, Royal College of Surgeons of Edinburgh)

 • James IV Professor Lecture- Sandy Heriot (Melbourne, Australia).
 Precision medicine bridging the gap to optimal management of peritoneal colorectal cancer - a translational approach